 Strategies to Avoid Plagiarism:

 1. Use quotation marks around an author's exact words and include a citation for the source.
-Using qutoation marks around direct quotes when taking notes will help to ensure that they are treated as quotes in the final paper or project..
+Using quotation marks around direct quotes when taking notes will help to ensure that they are treated as quotes in the final paper or project..

 2. Paraphrase (put someone else's ideas in your own words), but be sure you are not just rearranging or replacing a few words.